MichaelSchneeberger/sosopt/docs/tutorials/gettingstarted.md

 ```

 The `solve` method converts the SOS problem to an SDP, solves the SDP using the provided solver, and maps the result to a dictionary `result.symbol_values`.

+See [examples/boxconstraints](../examples/boxconstraints.md) for a full example on how to define and solve an SOS problem.